osiau/APNEP/README.md

 ## wetland_suitability
 This folder contains suitability data for both conservation and restoration goals.
 The files that end in _suitability mean that their values were changed to reflect suitability.
 For example, in the open water raster all values where water exists are 0 while any other area within the study area is 1 to demonstrate suitability.

+The metadata.xlsx contains the metadata for all folders.